 Cake: Get a medium and a large bowl out.
 Make sure the medium bowl is *spotless* as you will use it for whipping egg whites.
 Separate the eggs, putting the whites in the medium bowl and the yolks in the large bowl.
 Pour about half of the sugar in with the yolks.
 Using a hand mixer, beat the egg whites, adding the remaining sugar in increments, until stiff peaks form.
 Beat the egg yolks and sugar until fluffy and pale yellow in color.
 Add the melted butter, milk, and light corn syrup, and beat to combine.
 Sift in the cake flour and beat to combine.
 Do not over-beat, but just until combined.
 You may need to scrape down the sides and stir with a spatula.
 Add 1/4-1/3 of the egg whites to the batter, to lighten.
 Mix until completely combined, and add the remaining egg whites.
 Gently fold until combined.
 Pour into prepared springform pan, and bake for about 15 minutes or until lightly golden and toothpick comes out clean.
 Set aside, and when cool to the touch, remove spring form outer shell and wash.
 Once cake is cooled, cut about 1/2-1 cm width of the outside circumference and remove.
 We will not be using this, so feel free to snack on it.
 Now we have a smaller circle of cake, so the cake will be completely hidden by the mousse.

 Strawberry Mousse: Sprinkle the gelatin over the 50ml of water and stir if it doesn't fully combine on it's own.
 Let bloom for about 5 minutes.
 Meanwhile, remove stems from strawberries, and place in blender or food processor to puree.
 Place puree in a medium or large bowl.
 In a small saucepan, heat the milk and sugar together and stir until barely simmering.
 Remove from heat and add the gelatin.
 Stir until melted and fully combined.
 Add the gelatin mixture to the strawberry puree and stir together to combine.
+Stir in lemon juice.
 In a separate bowl, whip the cream until very soft peaks form (80% whipped).
 Pour the whipped cream into the strawberry mixture and fold in until combined.
 Place outer springform back onto the base with the cake on it, and pour the mousse over the cake.
 Smooth the top, and place in fridge for 30 minutes to set.

 Strawberry Jelly: When mousse has set in the fridge, sprinkle gelatin over the 1 T water and allow to bloom.
 Meanwhile, puree the strawberries, and add to a small saucepan with the sugar.
 Stir and heat over medium heat until barely simmering.
 Remove from heat and stir in the gelatin.
 Pour through a sieve to remove the seeds.
 Once the mixture is no longer hot, pour over the mousse and return to the fridge to firm up.